About the Flood Threat Bulletin

 - Daily Flood Threat Bulletin - This product is issued daily before 11:00 am and is used to identify areas of the state that are at risk of flooding.
 Updates can be issued as needed by weather situation.

-- Fire Burn Forecast - The FBF is issued daily by 11:00 am for select, high-risk burn areas in Colorado (May to Sept).
-This standalone forecast system was created to separate the higher-sensitivity burn area forecasts from the existing FTB product, but complement the overall goals of the program.
+- Fire Burn Forecast - The FBF is issued daily by 11:00 am for select, high-risk burn areas.
+This standalone forecast system was created to separate the higher-sensitivity burn area forecasts from the existing FTB product while complimenting the program's overall goals.

 - Flood Threat Outlook - This product is an outlook of the flood threat and precipitation amount/probabilities in the state over the next 15 days.
 It is presented in an event-based format that focuses on periods of potentially wet weather, and a precipitation map is included when the forecast precipitation exceeds 0.5 inches for any area during an event duration.
 The Outlook is updated on Mondays and Thursdays by 3PM.